-In step with other postsecondary institutions, Centennial College will be launching an Immunization Policy and Procedures that will require proof of vaccination for students, employees, visitors, and contractors in order to have access to the College’s locations.
+In step with other postsecondary institutions, Centennial College has launched its Immunization Policy and Procedures that require proof of vaccination for students, employees, visitors and contractors in order to have access to the College’s locations.

-For those who do not submit proof of vaccination (because they are exempt as per the forthcoming College Policy and Procedures) and need to come on site, there will be a requirement to participate in regular, College-facilitated testing.
+For those who do not submit proof of vaccination (because they are exempt as per the forthcoming College Policy and Procedures) and need to come on site, there is a requirement to participate in regular, College-facilitated testing

 Learn more here.

-During Phase 3A, the College has limited in-person extra-curricular activities and events for members of the Centennial community, including:
+In response to the pandemic situation, the College has decided to limit in-person extra-curricular activities and events for members of the Centennial community, including:

-- Campus fitness facilities with limited capacity and amenities; visit the CCSAI website
+- Fitness facilities are open with limited capacity; visit the CCSAI website

 For information on all other programs and activities, please visit ways to get involved with leadership, peer mentoring and global experience programs, global citizenship education and inclusion programs, and student clubs.